Discover Killarney National Park

 Localisation en Irlande

-The Lough Googh Loop Walk is one of the most beautiful walking routes in Ireland.
-But it is also one of the most difficult and dangerous!
+The Lough Googh Loop Walk is one of Ireland's most beautiful walking routes.
+But it's also one of the most difficult and dangerous!

 What to expect?